takagon-dynamics/Diff_Bot_Hardware/README.md

 # Diff_Bot_Hardware
-A repository of information on aircraft design and parts purchases.
+This package contains information about the parts needed for the Diff Bot